 We Could Have Avoided All This: If Carver hadn't shot first without thinking, the apes and humans would have gotten off to a much better start.
 And if Carver didn't sneak a gun into the apes' home, he wouldn't have been kicked out and used as the Scape Goat to instigate the war.

 "If we go to war, we could lose all we've built.
 Home.
 Family.
 Future."

-an evolved chimpanzee who is the biological son of the late Alpha and the late Bright Eyes, wild chimpanzees from the jungles of the Congo.
-After the death of his mother, Caesar became the adoptive son of Will Rodman and the later Caroline Aranha.
+Biological son of the late Alpha and the late Bright Eyes, wild chimpanzees from the jungles of the Congo.
+Bright Eyes became a test subject for the drug ALZ-112, which greatly stimulated Caesar's mental development in utero.
+After the death of his mother, Caesar became an adoptive son to Will Rodman and Caroline Aranha.
 Through Will, Caesar became the adoptive grandson of the late Charles Rodman.
-Later in life, Caesar goes on to lead an Ape Rebellion before going on to rule as a king/leader over the newly formed ape colony.
-As a king, he becomes the husband of fellow San Bruno Primate Shelter inmate, Cornelia and the father of two sons, Blue Eyes and a newborn son.
-Because he is the king of the ape colony, he is the patriarch of the the Royal Ape Family.
+Later in life, Caesar leads the captive apes to rebellion, and rules as king/leader of their newly formed colony.
+As king, he becomes the husband of fellow San Bruno Primate Shelter inmate, Cornelia and the father of two sons, Blue Eyes and a newborn son.
+As king of the ape colony, he is the patriarch of the Royal Ape Family.

 The Chains of Commanding: Starts to feel this in Dawn when he needs to try to keep a tense peace between apes and humans.
 When war does break out, he puts the blame on himself for trusting the wrong people.

 Clothing Damage: Caesar wears clothes for much of the film, but after being placed in the primate shelter, they mark him out as different.
 Rocket tears his shirt off to show his superiority.
 Later, Caesar takes his pants off himself when he decides to stay and free the other apes.